Alia is an experienced barrister specialising in criminal law, public inquiries and inquests.

-Alia is a criminal defence barrister with a wealth of experience across a wide spectrum of cases.
-She is developing a strong Crown Court practice as a led junior and junior alone, representing defendants in a wide range of serious criminal matters, including fraud, offences involving serious violence, drugs, and driving.
+She has a strong Crown Court practice as a led junior and junior alone, representing defendants in a wide range of serious criminal matters, including fraud, sexual offences, offences involving serious violence, drugs, and driving.

 Alia is regularly instructed in a wide range of criminal matters, including offences involving violence, dishonesty, public disorder, drugs, and driving.
 As a result of her previous experience, she is particularly adept in representing defendants that are vulnerable as a result of old age, mental health or learning difficulties.